GabrielAlmeidaFlores/AWS-Certified-Associate/Simple Storage Service (S3)/README.md

 ## S3 Static Hosting

-Amazon S3 Static Hosting allows you to use an S3 bucket to host static websites accessible over HTTP.
-This feature is ideal for hosting HTML, CSS, JavaScript files, and other static assets.
+Amazon S3 (Simple Storage Service) allows you to host static websites directly from an S3 bucket.
+This feature is designed for serving static assets such as HTML, CSS, JavaScript, images, and other files.

+Key features of S3 Static Hosting:

+- By default, S3 is accessed using AWS APIs for object storage and retrieval.

-- When enabled, the bucket serves content directly via an HTTP-based website endpoint.
-This makes S3 a cost-effective solution for hosting static sites.
+- When S3 Static Website Hosting is enabled, the bucket contents can be accessed directly over HTTP through a website endpoint.

-- The file displayed when a user accesses the root or any folder of the website (e.g., index.html).
-The file displayed when a requested page or resource is not found (e.g., 404.html).

-- S3 creates a unique website endpoint for the bucket, which is used to access the hosted site.
+- When hosting is enabled, AWS provides a public HTTP endpoint to access your website.

-- The bucket serves HTML files and other static assets directly from the specified website endpoint, making S3 an easy option for hosting small-scale websites or assets.
+- To serve your website on a custom domain, the S3 bucket name must exactly match the domain name (e.g., example.com).
+Use AWS Route 53 (or another DNS service) to configure the domain's DNS settings.
+This typically involves setting up an Alias Record pointing to the S3 website endpoint.